charles-os/news/README.md

 Live app launch <a href = 'https://munyi-news.herokuapp.com/'>

-Prolific News Highlights is a web application that displays a list of various news sources like BBC and CNN.
+DAILY STORY/ News-Feed is a web application that displays a list of various news sources like BBC and CNN.
 On choosing a news source.Clicking a news link will redirect the user to read it fully from the news source.
-It consumes data from the News API.
+It consumes data from the News API and provides it to user in categories.
-You can view the site at:<a href = 'https://newsapi.org/'>

 ## Set up and Installations